CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/docker_hub_login.md

 The solution involves using both the Web UI and the client:

 * First, you need a docker hub account.
 It can be a free account.
 In this case you will still have rate limits, but only the pulls you have done using your credential will be taken into account for the rate limit.
 Paid accounts have no limit.
+    * You will need a TOKEN, go to <https://hub.docker.com/settings/security> and create a token.
+You will be able to see when the token was last used.
+Also you can create several tokens, and use them in different projects, increasing security.

 * Secondly, navigate to the Web UI and open your project.
 On the left navigation, select **Resources -> Secrets**.

-* On upper right, select "Create Secret" button, and on the secret creation dialog, set:
+* On upper right, select "Create Secret" button, and on the secret creation dialogue, set:
     * Secret Type = "Image Secret"
     * Secret Name = give it a clear name, this will be used later
     * Authentication Type = "Image Registry Credentials"
     * Image Registry Server Address = "docker.io"
-  * Username = your docker username
+    * Username = your docker user name
-  * Password = your docker password
+    * Password = your docker **token**
     * Email = your docker email

 **Note**: Leave "Link secret to a service account." empty, we'll do this on command line.